-If a student violates this policy, appropriate action will be taken which may include restriction and loss of network privileges, payments for damages or repairs, and discipline under appropriate District policies up to and including suspension or expulsion, and referral to legal authorities.
+If a user violates this policy, the District will take appropriate action, which may include restriction and loss of network privileges, payments for damages or repairs, and discipline under appropriate District policies up to and including suspension or expulsion, termination of employment, and referral to legal authorities.
 Users may also be held personally liable under applicable state and federal civil or criminal laws.
+Employee discipline procedures will be in accordance with the terms of applicable collective bargaining agreements.

-Responsible Use - General Principles state and federal law.
-Students are expected to report misuse or breach of protocols to appropriate district personnel.
+Responsible Use - General Principles

-We expect students to conduct business in accordance with the letter, spirit, and intent of all relevant laws and not to do anything that is illegal, dishonest, or unethical.
-By using Mansfield Public Schools Internet systems and devices, the student agrees to follow all District policies, regulations, and guidelines and
+We expect students, staff, and guests to conduct business in accordance with the letter, spirit, and intent of all relevant laws and not to do anything that is illegal, dishonest, or unethical.
+By using Mansfield Public Schools Internet systems and devices, the user agrees to follow all District policies, regulations, and guidelines and state and federal law.
+Students are expected to and employees are required to report misuse or breach of protocols to appropriate district personnel.